mitp7/mitp7/README.md

 # Hello, I'm Mit 👋
 ### Welcome to my profile!
-I'm a third year Computer Engineering student at McMaster University.
+I'm a Computer Engineering student at McMaster University.
 Currently working on personal projects, and learning more about front-end and back-end development.
 Thanks for visiting and feel free to check out my personal/hackathon projects below.

 <hr>